This article describes the Dynamic Frequency Selection (DFS) feature on Datto Access Points.

 Where is DFS available?

-DFS is currently available in the USA, Australia, and throughout Europe.
+DFS is currently available in the USA, Canada, Australia, and throughout Europe.
 The feature will be enabled in additional countries as Datto Access Points receive the appropriate certifications.

 - This feature requires your access point to have firmware version 6.5.2 or higher installed.